cutefish-ubuntu/cutefish-ubuntu.github.io/_posts/2021-07-21-Cutefish-Ubuntu-v0.1.md

 ---
-title: Cutefish-Ubuntu v0.1 Beta - Developer Edition
+title: Cutefish Ubuntu v0.1 Beta - Developer Edition
 date: 2021-07-21 00:00:00 Z
 layout: post
 ---

-<p>The first beta version of the Cutfish built on Ubuntu distribution.
+<p>The first beta version of the Cutefish built on Ubuntu distribution.
 An assembly includes a standard set of package and developer libraries that have been compiled and installed from the developer source.
 Related bugs and package dependencies have also been fixed.</p>

 <table border="1">
 <thead>